mayankagwl/my-blogs/Golang/tune-the-go-http-client-for-high-performance.md

 ## Overview

-HTTP(hypertext transfer protocol) is a communication protocol that transfers data between client and server.HTTP requests are very essential to access resources from the same or remote server.
-In Golang net Http package comes with the default settings that we need to adjust according to our requirement for high performance.
+HTTP(hypertext transfer protocol) is a communication protocol that transfers data between client and server.
+HTTP requests are very essential to access resources from the same or remote server.
+In Golang, net Http package comes with the default settings that we need to adjust according to our requirement for high performance.

-While working on the Golang projects, I came to know if the HTTP is not configured properly, it can crash your server.
+While working on the Golang projects, I came to know that improper configuration of HTTP may can crash your server anytime.

+In the time when I was working with HTTP Client, Observed some problems and there solutions, listed below:

 ### Problem:1 Default Http Client